User Guide

 Editing a contact : edit

 Oops!
 Accidentally misentered your contact’s details?
 Fret not!
-The edit
+The edit command allows you to edit a single field

 (or multiple fields) as needed!